Learn more about where and how to charge an electric vehicle.

 - Smart home chargers make off-peak charging easy.
 Smart wall-mounted units can receive a signal from your electricity supplier to charge when the cost to you is lowest.

 - Choose the right power company.
 Check off-peak times and tariffs, and if they offer special rates for EV owners.

-Tips to get more out of a single charge
+Get more out of a single charge

 - Fully charge your EV before you set off.